VSCodeVim/Vim/README.md

 * `gd` - jump to definition. _Astoundingly_ useful in any language that VSCode provides definition support for.
 I use this one probably hundreds of times a day.
 * `gq` on a visual selection - Reflow and wordwrap blocks of text, preserving commenting style.
 Great for formatting documentation comments.
+* `gc`, which adds another cursor on the next word it finds which is the same as the word under the cursor.
+* `af`, a command that I added in visual mode, which selects increasingly large blocks of text. e.g. if you had "blah (foo [bar 'ba|z'])" then it would select 'baz' first.
+If you pressed az again, it'd then select [bar 'baz'], and if you did it a third time it would select "(foo [bar 'baz'])".

+(The mnemonic: selecting blocks is fast af! :wink:)

 ## Special Shoutouts to Cool Contributors